pagkly/Zed/Investopedia3/Personal Property.md

 Personal Property
 ## What is Personal Property?

 Personal property is a class of property that can include any asset other than real estate.
-The distinguishing factor between personal property and [real estate](https://www.investopedia.com/terms/r/realestate.asp), or real property, is that personal property is movable; that is, it isn't fixed permanently to one particular location.
-It is generally not [taxed like fixed property](https://www.investopedia.com/terms/p/propertytax.asp).
+The distinguishing factor between personal property and [[real estate]](https://www.investopedia.com/terms/r/realestate.asp), or real property, is that personal property is movable; that is, it isn't fixed permanently to one particular location.
+It is generally not [[taxed like fixed property]](https://www.investopedia.com/terms/p/propertytax.asp).

 ## Understanding Personal Property